Electricity production

 The beginning of the bands corresponding to fuel or entitlements under the horizontal axis is due to the negative value of the CSS.
 The values in grey represent the forecast for 2024.

-• The weighted average price of electricity delivered in a given month consists of past futures contracts and spot market transactions (DAM and IDM).
-On the spot, the price of electricity was 410.4 PLN/MWh and reduced the average price of delivered electricity to 494.7 PLN/MWh.
-If electricity had been supplied solely based on futures contracts concluded last year, the value would have been 555 PLN/MWh.
+- The weighted average price of electricity delivered in a given month is made up of past forward contracts and spot market transactions (DAM and RDB).
+On the spot, the price of electricity was 474.3 PLN/MWh and increased the average price of delivered electricity to 463.6 PLN/MWh.
+If electricity had been supplied solely on the basis of futures contracts concluded last year, the value would have been 454.1 PLN/MWh.
+For comparison, in December 2024 the average price was 557 PLN/MWh.

 The chart shows the price profiles of electricity traded in three ways: